aau-cns/nodelet_rosbag/README.md

 Maintainer: [Martin Scheiber](mailto:martin.scheiber@aau.at)

+This is a modified fork of the [osrf/nodelet_rosbag](https://github.com/osrf/nodelet_rosbag) as used within the [CNS Flight Stack] for recording data in rosbags using nodelets (direct transfer via memeory rather than TCP/IP) wherever possible (depending on the "sender").

 ## Credit
 This code was written by the [Control of Networked System (CNS)](https://www.aau.at/en/smart-systems-technologies/control-of-networked-systems/), University of Klagenfurt, Klagenfurt, Austria.